 Sharp shooter, and as tough as nails can be,

-Hound for the bottle, handles it well,
+Hound for the bottle, you handle it well,

 How’s it going; – go straight to hell,